puppetlabs/cfacter-build/README.md

 gmake build arch=sparc
 ```

-The cfacter gets built in `./build/<arch>/cfacter-<ver>`
+Facter gets built in `./build/<arch>/facter-<ver>`

-If you are developing cfacter, then it may be better to
+If you are developing facter, then it may be better to
-fetch from your own repository, in which case, use the variable cfacter_clone like so
+fetch from your own repository, in which case, use the variable facter_clone like so
 ```
-gmake build cfacter_clone=git@github.com:puppetlabs/cfacter.git
+gmake build facter_clone=git@github.com:puppetlabs/facter.git
 ```

 ## Intermediate